 - Redness and inflammation along the vein may be seen

-- There is warmth, tenderness and itching along the vein
+- There are warmth, tenderness, and itching along the vein

 - Pain along the vein – throbbing or burning – may interfere with sleep.

-- May develop fever along with episodes of thrombophlebitis.
+- May develop a fever along with episodes of thrombophlebitis.

 - Clinical signs are like those of other clotting disorders